sublimetext-io/docs.sublimetext.io/docs/reference/build_systems.md

 ::: tip Note
-Expansion is currently applied only to the following keys in the :file:`.sublime-build` file:
+Expansion is currently applied only to the following keys in the `.sublime-build` file:
 `cmd`, `shell_cmd`, and `working_dir`.
 :::